bootdrv/main-server/Readme.txt

 Example 2 - for manual start build php_fpm docker container:
 Go to catalog /main-server/php_fpm_serv/ and run the command:

-docker build -t nginxapp .
+docker build -t php_fpm .

 After that container for php server should be created.
 You can check created your images after run command 'docker images'